COVID-19 UPDATE- March 11, 2020

 - Where recommendations exist but they are not clearly defined, we will seek clarity and request explicit criteria and thresholds from public health officials.

-- If we are unable to get clear and explicit guidance, the district will confer with our local board of health, public safety, and town officials to determine criteria that are informed by the scientific and public health community.
+- If we are unable to get clear and explicit guidance, the district will confer with our local board of health, public safety, and town officials to determine criteria that is informed by the scientific and public health community.

 It is important to remember that things are fluid, we must prepare for the possibility of changes with little notice.
 We may cancel an event on the day of or even a few hours before.
 We would prefer not to do this, but we are committed to following a consistent, logical, and informed decision-making process to avoid implementing measures that will not help our community achieve its public health objectives and may only exacerbate panic.